 Modify Graph Order for Slide Show or PowerPoint

-- To skip a graph, right-click on the window icon and choose Skip Slide.
+- To skip a graph in slide show, right-click on the window in PE and choose Skip Slide.

 Save a Portion of the Project as a New Project File